go-jet/jet/wiki/Generator.md

 Make sure GOPATH bin folder is added to the PATH environment variable.

-Test jet can be found in the PATH.
+Test jet generator can be found in the PATH.
 ```sh
 jet -h
 Usage of jet: